dbrattli/NAisParser/README.md

-# NAis is an AIVDM/AIVDO Parser for .NET #
+# NAisParser is an AIVDM/AIVDO Parser for .NET #

 ![coverage](https://gitlab.com/dbrattli/AisParser/badges/master/coverage.svg)

-An NMEA marine Automatic Identification System (AIS) [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) decoder for .NET Standard.
+[NaisParser](https://gitlab.com/dbrattli/NAisParser) is an NMEA marine Automatic Identification System (AIS) [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) decoder for .NET Standard.
 Written in F# using [FParsec](http://www.quanttec.com/fparsec/).
 The main advantage of using a parser combinator library such as FParsec, and using an applicative (functor) style is that the implementation looks very similar to the specification, thus the code is clean, and easy to extend and validate against the specification.

 Currently parses: